ajhalthor/Informer/README.md

 Here are the files to build the informer from scratch.
 Follow [this YouTube playlist](https://www.youtube.com/playlist?list=PLTl9hO2Oobd8Ul2XpG9bwoTOvNY0EazbT) for an explanation of each.

 ## Architecture Diagram
-The architecture diagram is too large to display.
-Hence sharing the raw file `Informer_architecture.drawio` file.
-To access the image:
-1. Clone the repo locally
-2. Open draw.io in browser
-3. When prompted to open, click "Open Existing Diagram"
-4. A dialog box opens
-5. Select the local file `Informer_architecture.drawio`
+The HTML file to all the architecture diagrams is present in the `informer_architecture.html`.
+It consists of 6 tabs:
+1. Full Attention Vs Prob Sparse Attention
+2. Time complexity analysis for each
+3. attention + distillation
+4. Embedding architecture
+5. Encoder architecture
+6. Complete Encoder-Decoder architecture